Herman of Alaska: Life on Spruce Island

 Herman moved to Spruce Island around 1811 to 1817.
 The island is separated from Kodiak by a mile-wide strait, making it ideal for eremitic life.
 Herman named his hermitage "New Valaam."
 He wore simple clothes and slept on a bench covered with a deerskin.
 When asked how he could bear to be alone in the forest, he replied, "I am not alone.
 God is here, as God is everywhere."

 Despite his solitary life, he soon gained a following.
-He received many visitors—especially native Aleuts —on Sundays and church feasts.
+He received many visitors—especially native Alutiiq —on Sundays and church feasts.
 Soon a chapel and guesthouse were built next to his hermitage, and then a school for orphans.
 Herman had a few disciples, including the Creole orphan Gerasim Ivanovich Zyrianov, a young Aleut woman named Sofia Vlasova, and others.

 Entire families moved to the island in order to be closer to the Elder, who helped to sort out their disputes.
 Herman had a deep love for the native Aleuts: he stood up for them against the excesses of the Russian-American Company, and once during an epidemic, he was the only Russian to visit them, working tirelessly to care for the sick and console the dying.
 Herman spent the rest of his life on Spruce Island, where he died on November 15, 1837.

-Sainthood
+Sainthood and legacy

+Canonization

-On March 11, 1969, the bishops of the Orthodox Church in America (OCA) formally declared their intention to canonize Herman, "as a sublime example of the Holy Life, for our spiritual benefit, inspiration, comfort, and the confirmation of our Faith."
+On March 11, 1969, the bishops of the Orthodox Church in America (OCA) formally declared their intention to canonize Herman "as a sublime example of the Holy Life, for our spiritual benefit, inspiration, comfort, and the confirmation of our Faith."
 On August 9, 1970, Metropolitan Ireney (Bekish) of the OCA along with Archbishop Paul (Olmari) of Finland and other hierarchs and clergy presided over the canonization service, which was held at Holy Resurrection Cathedral on Kodiak Island.
 His relics were transferred from his grave underneath the Sts.
 Sergius and Herman of Valaam Chapel (i.e., the Saints Sergius and Herman of Valaam Chapel), on Spruce Island, to the Holy Resurrection Cathedral.

 On the same date, the bishops of the Russian Orthodox Church Outside of Russia (ROCOR) also canonized Herman at the Holy Virgin Cathedral ("Joy of All Who Sorrow") in San Francisco.
 At the all-night vigil, the canon to Herman was read for the first time by Gleb Podmoshensky, one of the founding brothers of the St. Herman of Alaska Serbian Orthodox Brotherhood in 1963.
 He, Eugene (Seraphim) Rose, and Lawrence Campbell gathered material for the Synod of Bishops in order to support the glorification of Herman, and also helped compose the liturgical service in his honor.